Seagate/propeller/doc/lvm_propeller_test.md

 ### Create disk partitions

-Let's take the an example that a system have four block devices:
+Let's use an example system that has four block devices with IDM firmware:
 /dev/sdi, /dev/sdj, /dev/sdk, /dev/sdm.

-The partitions can be created with below script:
+The partitions can be created with the below script:

 ```
   parted -s /dev/sdi mklabel gpt mkpart propeller ext4 2048s 1048576s